Emicon97/EmiCon97/README.md

 # About me:
 <p align="center">I am a Full Stack Web Developer with MERN (MongodDB, Express, React and React/Redux, Node.js) skills.
 I can also use PostgreSQL and Typescript.
 My goal is to keep on improving on them, but learning if needed, I also love leanring new things!</p>

+<p align="center">I am quite a creative person.
+I like solving problems and leading teams with this creativity.</p>

 ## 📊 Take a look at my stats!
 <a href="https://github.com/EmiCon97" >
 <p align="center" bgcolor="white" ><img height="160em" src="https://github-readme-stats.vercel.app/api?username=EmiCon97&show_icons=true&bg_color=fff&title_color=DD6387&icon_color=BD93F9&text_color=023047&border_color=fff" /></p>